WITH AIRVAC SYSTEM – PRECISE – VERSATILE

 - Compact unit with low demands on the tractor

 The very compact unit Maestro DV that consists of a high-capacity seed wagon, a seed bar with 6 m working width and a single grain seed bar with 8 rows guarantees high efficiency combined with comparably little requirements on the tractor.
-As a seed bar can be linked via a 4-point linkage it is possible to attach a Pronto NT seed bar with a working with of 4 or 5 m for seeding.
-Thus, the Maestro can be used even more universally and becomes an all-rounder among the seed drills.
+As a seed bar can be linked via a 4-point linkage it is possible to attach a Pronto NT seed bar with a working with of 4 or 5 m for broadcast sowing.
+Thus, the Maestro DV can be used even more universally and becomes an all-rounder among the seed drills.

 To meet all customer requirements in an optimum way, two configurations of the seed wagon of the Maestro DV are available.

 The 2 800 litre hopper is used to apply fertiliser via the coulters of the underground fertilisation.
 In this case, the seed is supplied in the large individual row boxes with a capacity of 70 litre.